-Side Fins: Vertical shading elements mounted on either side of a glazed opening that blocks direct solar radiation from the lower, lateral portions of the sun's path.
+Side Fins: Vertical shading elements mounted on either side of a glazed opening that block direct solar radiation from the lower, lateral portions of the sun's path.

 Signal: The volume or product-level change produced by a leak in a tank.

-Signal Words: The words used on a pesticide label--Danger, Warning, Caution--to indicate level of toxicity.
+Signal Words: The words used on a pesticide label--Danger, Warning, Caution--to indicate a level of toxicity.

 Significant Deterioration: Pollution resulting from a new source in previously "clean" areas.